Romket/FlashBackClient/docs/CONFIGS.md

 - The `path` setting is the path to the target.
 - The `target_type` setting is the type of target.
 This can be either `file` or `directory`.

+Default settings can be overridden by providing a new value for a given setting.

 The file may also contain a `rules` setting that contains the rules to use for the target.
-This is structured the same as the `rules` setting in the default scheduler config, except that the `id` is not required.
+This is structured the same as the `rules` setting in the default scheduler config.

 The file may also contain an `override_rules` setting that contains the rules to override the default rules for the target.